jombard/IntegraBluePropertiesWeb/content/landlords.md

 ---
 title: Landlords
-description: We can help landlords in a number of ways, but it starts with knowing what is important to you.
+description: We can help landlords several ways, but it starts with knowing what is important to you.
 Troublesome tenants, mounting expenses, headache agents, we can make it all go away.
 svg: 'M3 12l2-2m0 0l7-7 7 7M5 10v10a1 1 0 001 1h3m10-11l2 2m-2-2v10a1 1 0 01-1 1h-3m-6 0a1 1 0 001-1v-4a1 1 0 011-1h2a1 1 0 011 1v4a1 1 0 001 1m-6 0h6'
 order: 1
 ---